SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in Julia's read-evaluate-print loop (REPL).
 We thereby reach an interactivity far beyond a monolithic interface that is limited to the options provided.
+At the same time, sensible default arguments enable even inexperienced users, to run simulations in just a few lines of code.

 To be extensible and composable with new model components, SpeedyWeather.jl relies on Julia's multiple dispatch